gradle/gradle/design-docs/testing-toolkit.md

     * Tasks that are marked SKIPPED, UP-TO-DATE or FAILED can be retrieved as skipped tasks from `GradleRunner`.
     * All successful, failed or skipped tasks can be retrieved as executed tasks from `GradleRunner`.
 * A build that has `buildSrc` project does not list executed tasks from that project when retrieved from `GradleRunner`.

-## Story: JUnit test adapter

-An abstract class that simplifies the use of the test-kit through the test framework JUnit.

-### User visible changes

-A user will need to declare the dependency on JUnit in the build script.

-    dependencies {
-        testCompile junitTestKit()
-        testCompile 'junit:junit:4.8.2'
-    }

-As a user, you write your functional test by extending the base class `FunctionalTest`.

-    import org.gradle.testkit.functional.junit.FunctionalTest;

-    import java.util.List;
-    import java.util.ArrayList;
-    import org.junit.Test;
-    import static org.junit.Assert.assertTrue;

-    public class UserFunctionalTest extends FunctionalTest {
-        @Test
-        public void canExecuteBuildFileUsingTheJavaPlugin() {
-            writeToFile(getBuildFile(), "apply plugin: 'java'");
-            BuildResult result = succeeds("build")
-            List<String> expectedTaskNames = new ArrayList<String>();
-            expectedTaskNames.add("classes");
-            expectedTaskNames.add("test");
-            expectedTaskNames.add("check");
-            assertTrue(result.getExecutedTasks().containsAll(expectedTaskNames));
-        }
-    }

-### Implementation

-* A new module named `test-kit-junit` will be created in Gradle core.
-* Temporary directories for test execution per test case will be creates by using the JUnit Rule [TemporaryFolder](http://junit.org/apidocs/org/junit/rules/TemporaryFolder.html).
-* The functional test implementation uses the `GradleRunner` and provides methods to simplify the creation of tests with JUnit.
-* After all tests are executed, temporary test files are automatically cleaned up.

-The base class implementation could look similar to the following code snippet:

-    package org.gradle.testkit.functional.junit;

-    import org.gradle.testkit.functional.*;

-    import java.io.File;
-    import org.junit.Before;
-    import org.junit.Rule;
-    import org.junit.rules.TemporaryFolder;

-    public abstract class FunctionalTest {
-        @Rule private final TemporaryFolder temporaryFolder = new TemporaryFolder("build/tmp/test-files");
-        private File testDirectory;
-        private GradleRunner gradleRunner;

-        @Before
-        public void setup() {
-            testDirectory = temporaryFolder.newFolder("...");
-            gradleRunner = GradleRunner.create();
-            gradleRunner.setWorkingDir(testDirectory);
-        }

-        // Perhaps factory method `newGradleRunner()` instead?
-        protected GradleRunner getGradleRunner() {
-            return gradleRunner;
-        }

-        protected File getTestDirectory() {
-            return testDirectory;
-        }

-        protected File getBuildFile() {
-            return new File(testDirectory, "build.gradle");
-        }

-        protected File getSettingsFile() {
-            return new File(testDirectory, "settings.gradle");
-        }

-        protected BuildResult succeeds(String... tasks) {
-            return gradleRunner.useTasks(Arrays.asList(tasks)).succeeds();
-        }

-        protected BuildResult fails(String... tasks) {
-            return gradleRunner.useTasks(Arrays.asList(tasks)).fails();
-        }
-    }

-### Test coverage

-* Users can use `FunctionalTest` to write their own functional tests and successfully execute them.
-* Users can create new files and directories with the JUnit Rule accessible from the base class.
-* Users can create an assertion on whether tasks should be executed successfully and whether the execution should fail.
-* Each test method creates a new temporary directory.
-* A user can create temporary files and directories and files with the provided test rule.
-* A user can configure the `GradleRunner` e.g. to add arguments.
-* Test methods can write a `build.gradle` and `settings.gradle` file.
-* After test execution, temporary test files are deleted independent of the number of exercised tests, or whether the result is successful or failed.
-* IDEA and Eclipse projects are configured appropriately to use Junit test-kit.
-Manually verify that this works as well (in IDEA say).

-### Open issues

-- Cleanup when running from IDE

 ## Story: Test daemons are isolated from the environment they are running in